Esports News UK was established in late 2015, and features the latest stories, match reports, interviews and videos covering the UK esports scene.

 Editor and founder

 Dom is an award-winning writer who graduated from Bournemouth University with a 2:1 degree in Multi-Media Journalism in 2007.

 He has written for a range of publications including Games TM, Nintendo Official Magazine, games industry publication MCV as well as Riot Games.
-He currently works as full-time content director for the British Esports Association.
-Read more about Dom Sacco's work on his Linkedin page here.
+He currently works as full-time content director for the British Esports Association and co-founded the UK Esports Awards with UKCSGO.

 Follow @Roppo_ on Twitter